enkidevs/curriculum/javascript/ecmascript-2015/string-flexibility/tagged-template-literals.md

 ## Practice

-Complete the following code snippet to assemble a template string that says "Beam me up Scotty!"
+Complete the following code snippet to assemble a template string that says `"Beam me up Scotty!"`:

 ```javascript
 let what = "Beam" ;
 let who = "Scotty";

 let line = `??? me up ???!`;
 ```

 - `${what}`